vespene-io/_old_vespene/docs/source/variables.rst

 These are created as top level objects, so it's easy for one group to maintain a component of a build instruction used by multiple other groups.

-Sippets are loaded in a build script in exactly the same way as variables.
+Snippets are loaded in a build script in exactly the same way as variables.
 In the following example, a build script pulls in two snippets named "common_setup" and "security_scan"::

    {{ common_setup }}